enzo-project/enzo-e/parameters-list.rst

 :Default:     :d:`[]` ( all fields )
 :Scope:     :c:`Cello`

 :e:`This parameter specifies the fields that the refinement criteria is applied to.
-For example, if type = "slope" and field_list = ["density"], then the "refine by slope" refinement criterion is applied to the density field.
-This is only used for refinement by slope.`
+For example, if type = "slope" and field_list = ["density"], then the "refine by slope" refinement criterion is applied to the density field.`

 ----